Walsh article from 1924 |

 "In [1862] these Indians [Comanches and other tribes] made an united attack on the Tonks (sic) and almost entirely wiped them out.
 A short time afterwards [ca.1863], the remnant, about two hundred and fifty, came to Austin..."

 The figure below is from the Texas Indian Papers documenting the removal of Tonkawa from Austin north to Jacksboro in 1867.
-If the Tonkawa started migrating to Austin and surroundings ca.1863, a camp in Austin of Walsh's cited two years seems plausible.
+If the Tonkawa started migrating to Austin and surroundings ca.1863, a camp in Austin of Walsh's cited two years (or Mary Mitchell's camp of months) seems plausible.
 See also (TxDOT Tribal Histories, Tonkawa Tribe, p.24).
-That same year the Tonkawa were then resettled on a reservation near Fort Griffin in Shackelford County (McGowen, Stanley S. The Texas Tonkawas, p.20).
+That same year (1867) the Tonkawa were then resettled on a reservation near Fort Griffin in Shackelford County (McGowen, Stanley S. The Texas Tonkawas, p.20).

 That there may have been many that decided to not go north is made plausible by a letter written by John Lovejoy, the Indian agent in charge of the move; he reported that upon arriving in Austin they (the Tonkawa) were "... seemingly much dissatisfied and manifesting an unwillingness to leave [Austin], however, I gave the orders, and soon everything was in readiness to move."
 (Dallas Herald, Saturday, May 18, 1867, p.3).

-An "unwillingness to leave" Austin: Walsh's camp of 250, 135 willing to leave initially, and 103 making it all the way.
+An "unwillingness to leave" Austin: Walsh's camp of 250 (or Mitchell's 200), 135 willing to leave initially, and 103 making it all the way.
 Alternatively that a camp of 250 at Republic Square dwindled after 1865, the end of Civil War.
 Another newspaper that year put the number at 150 in Austin (The State Rights Democrat.
 (La Grange, Tex.)
 Friday, March 22, 1867, p.2).
 Plausible numbers all around.

-A final note: McGowen gives the number resettled to Fort Griffin as 143; if 103 arrived in Jacksboro before resettlement to Fort Griffin that would indicate a significant portion of the tribe had been in Austin.
+A final note: McGowen gives the number resettled to Fort Griffin as 143; if 103 arrived in Jacksboro before resettlement to Fort Griffin that would indicate a significant portion of those resettled had come from Austin.

 So what would Walsh's claim of "mutual protection" mean if the Tonkawa camp from his story was during the Civil War post-1862 massacre?
 Remember, Walsh's story never spells out "mutual protection" from whom.